vaishali515/switchboard-portfolio-service/README.md

-#Portfolio Service
+🌟 Portfolio Service

-Portfolio Service is a modern, scalable backend solution that allows users to create and manage their professional portfolios.
-It provides a unified platform for users to showcase:
+Showcase Your Achievements.
+Flaunt Your Projects.
+Share Your Experience.

+Portfolio Service is a one-stop platform for every registered user to build a professional portfolio effortlessly.
+Highlight your skills, achievements, and work in a way that stands out.

+🚀 Features

- Achievements – Highlight awards, certifications, and accomplishments
+🏆 Achievements – Awards, certifications, milestones

- Projects – Display your work with details, links, and tech stack
+💻 Projects – Your best work with tech stack & links

- Professional Experience – Share your work history and roles
+📝 Experience – Professional history & roles

-This service is designed to serve all registered users, enabling them to build a professional online presence effortlessly.

-Key Features

-RESTful APIs for managing portfolios, achievements, projects, and experience

-Secure User Authentication & Role Management

-Scalable Architecture with microservices approach

-Easy Integration with frontend apps to display user portfolios dynamically
+🔐 Secure Auth – Role-based access for users

+⚡ API Ready – Easily integrate with any frontend

+💡 Why Use This?

+Perfect for students, developers, and professionals

+Helps you build an online identity quickly

+Scalable & microservices-ready architecture

-Tech Stack
+🛠 Tech Stack

-Backend: Java Spring Boot (microservices architecture)
+Backend: Java Spring Boot (Microservices)

 Database: MySQL / PostgreSQL

-Authentication: JWT / OAuth2
+Auth: JWT / OAuth2

-Frontend Integration Ready: Works with React / Angular / Vue
+Frontend Ready: Works seamlessly with React / Angular / Vue

-Why This Repo?

-This service is ideal for:

-Developers who want a ready-to-use backend for portfolio apps

-Students and professionals wanting to showcase their skills online

-Teams building career platforms or portfolio marketplaces
+✨ Turn your achievements into a digital portfolio everyone will remember!